sudam/http-mock-skeletons/README.md

 ### Environment SetUp

-The following set up is required to use the scripts by cloning the repository:
+The following setup is required in order to use the experimental scripts by cloning the repository:

 1. Install Java Runtime Environment (JRE) 8 or above
 2. Install Apache Maven 3.5.0 or above